-1. (1) In this Act unless the context indicates otherwise-

-'actuary" means a person appointed in terms of section 9(1);

-"agent" means any person appointed under section 58(9);

-"benefits" means benefits contemplated in section 12;

-"Board" means the Unemployment Insurance Board established in terms of section 47;

-"CCMA" means the Commission for Conciliation, Mediation and Arbitration 10 established by section 112 of the Labour Relations Act, 1995 (Act No. 66 of 1995); "claims officer" means any claims officer appointed in terms of section 46;

-"Commissioner" means the Unemployment Insurance Commissioner designated as such under section 43;

-"contribution" means the amount payable by the employer or a contributor in 15 terms of the Unemployment Insurance Contributions Act, 2001; "contributor" means a natural person-

-(a) who is or was employed;

-(b) to whom this Act, in terms of section 3, applies; and

-(c) who can satisfy the Commissioner that he or she has made contributions for 20 purposes of this Act;

-"Director-General" means the Director-General of the Department of Labour and any officer in the Department of Labour to whom the Director-General has delegated any function in terms of section 58(3);

-"domestic worker" means an employee who performs domestic work in the home 25 of his or her employer, and includes a-

-(a) gardener;

-(b) person employed by a household as a driver of a motor vehicle; and but does not include a farm worker. "employee" means an "employee" as defined 30 in the Labour Relations Act, 1995 (Act No. 66 of 1995), and includes an employee as contemplated in paragraphs (a) and (b) of the definition of "employee" in the Fourth Schedule to the Income Tax Act, 1962 (Act No. 58 of 1962);

-(c) person who takes care of any person in that home,

-"employee's contribution" means the amount prescribed by section 5(2)(a) of the Unemployment Insurance Contributions Act, 2001; 35

-"employer" in relation to a contributor, means an employer as defined in the Fourth Schedule to the Income Tax Act, 1962 (Act No. 58 of 1962);

-"employment office" means any office of the Department of Labour or any agency designated for this purpose by the Director-General in terms of section 58(9);

-"financial year" means the period between the first day of April in any year and the 40 thirty-first day of March in the next year, both dates included;

-"Fund" means the Unemployment Insurance Fund established by section 4; "labour inspector" means-

-(a) an inspector appointed under section 63 of the Basic Conditions of Employment Act, 1997 (Act No. 75 of 1997); or

-(b) any person designated by the Minister under that section to perform any function of a labour inspector;

-"Minister" means the Minister of Labour;

-"month" means the period extending from a day in one month to a day preceding the day corresponding numerically to that day in the following month, both days 50 included;
+1. (1) In this Act unless the context indicates otherwise- "actuary" means a person appointed in terms of section 9(1); "agent" means any person appointed under section 58(9); "benefits" means benefits contemplated in section 12; "Board" means the Unemployment Insurance Board established in terms section 47; 5 ms of "CCMA" means the Commission for Conciliation, Mediation and Arbit established by section 112 of the Labour Relations Act, 1995 (Act No. 66 of "claims officer" means any claims officer appointed in terms of section 46; "child" means a person as contemplated in section 30(2) who is under the 1995); 21 years and includes any person under the age of 25 who is a learner and wholly or mainly dependent on the deceased; "Commissioner" means the Unemployment Insurance Commissioner design as such under section 43; who is "contribution" means the amount payable by the employer or a contributerms of the Unemployment Insurance Contributions Act; "contributor" means a natural person- ntor in (a) who is or was employed; (b) to whom this Act, in terms of section 3, applies; and (c) who can satisfy the Commissioner that he or she has made contribution purposes of this Act; ns for "Director-General" means the Director-General of the Department of Labour any officer in the Department of Labour to whom the Director-General delegated any function in terms of section 58(3); al has "domestic worker" means an employee who performs domestic work in the of his or her employer, and includes a- (a) gardener; (b) person employed by a household as a driver of a motor vehicle; and home 30 (c) person who takes care of any person in that home, but does not include a farm worker. "employee" means any person who works for another person and who recommendations. ceives any remuneration or to whom any remuneration accrues, but excludindependent contractor; "employee's contribution" means the amount prescribed in terms of es an 35 Unemployment Insurance Contributions Act; "employer" means any person, including a person acting in a fiduciary cap who pays or is liable to pay to any person any amount by way of remuneration any person under the provisions of any law or out of public funds, excluding a person who is not acting any person out of public funds, excluding a person who is not acting any principal. n, and 40 person who is not acting as a principal; "employment office" means any office of the Department of Labour or any a designated for this purpose by the Director-General in terms of section 58(9) "financial year" means the period between the first day of April in any year a thirty-first day of March in the next year, both dates included; "Fund" means the Unemployment Insurance Fund established by section 4 9); 45 nd the "labour inspector" means- (a) an inspector appointed under section 63 of the Basic Condition Employment Act, 1997 (Act No. 75 of 1997); or (b) any person designated by the Minister under that section to perform function of a labour inspector; ons of 50 "Minister" means the Minister of Labour; "month" means the period extending from a day in one month to a day precepted day corresponding numerically to that day in the following month, both included1;

-1. For example 10 March to 9 April.
+^{1.} For example 10 March to 9 April.